+The descant may be sung after stanzas 3 and 4.

-DISMISSAL
+DISMISSAL Officiant

+People

-Officiant Let us go forth in the name of Christ.
+Let us go forth in the name of Christ.
 Alleluia!
 Alleluia!

-People Thanks be to God.
+Thanks be to God.
 Alleluia!
 Alleluia!

+VOLUNTARY Toccata in E Minor Johann Pachalbel Those who wish to listen to the closing Voluntary are invited to come and sit in the Choir.
 Thank you for worshipping with us this morning.
+Service music printed from The Hymnal ©1982, Church Pension Fund.
+Used by permission.
+Additional licensing from OneLicense.net #A-705504.
 We would like to thank everyone who helped with this morning's coffee hour.
 Please note that Sundays in April are available to host (part/all) coffee hour.
 To sign up, please scan the QR code below or contact Jamie Chambers: jamielynnchambers@hotmail.com or call/text at 832-370-7155 if you need assistance.
 Thank you

-April 14, 2024 - Easter 3 (B) Week 3: Reflections on the Resurrection

-During the Easter season, Sermons That Work is pleased to present reflections from some of the newest bishops of The Episcopal Church on the resurrection of our Lord.
+April 14, 2024 - Easter 3 (B) Week 3: Reflections on the Resurrection During the Easter season, Sermons That Work is pleased to present reflections from some of the newest bishops of The Episcopal Church on the resurrection of our Lord.
 Check back each week for a brief exploration of how Jesus Christ's rising from the grave changes everything.
 To listen to this reflection, scan the QR code on this page and subscribe to the Sermons That Work podcast.